The Cheapest Car Insurance in Arkansas for 2022

 A full coverage policy in Arkansas features higher limits, as well as comprehensive and collision coverage that protects drivers from road accidents and off-road incidents.

 Although a full coverage policy costs more in Arkansas, the policy comes with protection for your car in case you get involved in an accident.
 Comparing car insurance quotes from multiple carriers can help you secure the lowest rates.

 The most affordable full coverage insurance providers in Arkansas are:

-The cheapest full coverage in Arkansas for current and former military members and their families is USAA at an average cost of $663 per year.
-MetLife has the highest full coverage insurance rates in Arkansas, charging an average premium of $1,918 per year.
+The cheapest full coverage car insurance provider in Arkansas for current and former military members and their families is USAA at an average cost of $658 per year.

 These prices are for comprehensive and collision insurance coverage for a policy with $100,000 bodily injury liability per person, $300,000 bodily injury coverage per accident and $100,000 property damage coverage per person.
 Be sure to compare quotes across multiple carriers if you wish to secure the cheapest coverage.